-Living green can help you save you money on your car insurance with ibuyeco Car Insurance
+Living green can help you save money on your car insurance with ibuyeco Car Insurance.

 Apart from Compulsory Third Party (CTP) Insurance, there are three main types of car insurance in Australia: Third Party Property, Third Party Property Fire & Theft and Comprehensive.

 Most insurers provide these three cover options.
 However, one company provides these services and something extra – the chance to offset your car’s annual carbon emissions.

 ibuyeco is a company that was formed out of concern for the damaging effects of vehicle C02 emissions on the environment.
 Part of the Budget Insurance group and underwritten by Auto & General Insurance, ibuyeco has teamed up with Greening Australia to offer 100% Carbon Neutral Car Insurance.

 Now you can have great value third party or comprehensive cover and be doing your bit for the planet as well, with 100% carbon offsetting that meets Australian Government standards and is guaranteed for 100 years.

 When you choose ibuyeco, you’re not only helping to fight climate change, you’re also getting great value insurance at a highly competitive price. ibuyeco offers all three types of cover: